ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-5-searching.rst

         }

         /**
-         * Write a linearSearch(word) method that finds the index
+         * Write a linearSearch(word) method that finds a word
-         * of a value in the ArrayList dictionary.
+         * in the ArrayList dictionary.
+It should also keep
+         * a count of the number of words checked.
          *
          * @param String word to be found in elements.
-         * @return an index of target in elements if found;
-         *         the size of the dictionary otherwise.
+         * @return a count of how many words checked before returning.
          */
-        public int linearSearch(String target)
+        public int linearSearch(String word)
         {

         }